Last Updated on September 13, 2023

 We received an email recently from a potential client in the States.
 The question he asked was, “What does a virtual assistant do?
 Also, how can a virtual assistant help my business?
 I own and manage a small eCommerce business.

-We have been around for nearly three years, but since last year the COVID-10 pandemic has really jumpstarted our growth and our inbox and customer inquiries has simply exploded.
+We have been around for nearly three years, but since last year, the COVID-10 pandemic has jumpstarted our growth, and our inbox and customer inquiries have exploded.

-We are two people running the business, my girlfriend and I, and it’s getting to a point where it’s a bit of a challenge to stay organized, but I can’t afford to pay for a full-time help or resources like an office manager.
+My girlfriend and I are the only people running the business, and it’s getting to the point where staying organized is a challenge.
+However, I can’t afford to pay for full-time help or resources like an office manager.

-Also, we run our business from home, and I don’t want to move to an office space yet since even that would be too expensive, so we want to stay as a home business, but space is an issue.
+Also, we run our business from home, and I don’t want to move to an office yet since even that would be too expensive.
+We want to stay as a home business, but space is an issue.

-Can you help with some advice, especially about the tasks virtual assistant can do and how they can work for us?”
+Can you help with some advice, especially about virtual assistants’ tasks and how they can work for us?”

-We are receiving more and more of this type of question, and this is great – it means that people are relooking the traditional staffing solutions: there is a need to create a business focused on their lifestyle rather than molding a business to the traditional norms that do not offer a work-life balance.
+We are receiving more and more of this type of question, and this is great—it means that people are reexamining traditional staffing solutions: there is a need to create a business focused on their lifestyle rather than mold a company to traditional norms that do not offer a work-life balance.

 But let’s begin with the basics and explain what a virtual assistant or VA is.

-Then we will look at the benefits a virtual assistant Sam can mean for you and your business.
+Then, we will look at the benefits of a virtual assistant, Sam, for you and your business.

 What is a Virtual Assistant?